Maplethorpe Fellow in Pathology; Director of Studies in Pre-clinical Medicine; Supervisor in Pathology

 Dr Turner's laboratory in the Pathology Department, and subsequently at Glaxo Wellcome, focused on the molecular control of the division of white blood cells - understanding this is key both to our ability to increase a desirable immune response (as in immunisation) or reduce a pathological one (as in autoimmune disease and allergy).

 After reading Natural Sciences (Part II Pathology) here at New Hall, Dr Julia Turner completed her PhD in Molecular Oncology at The Ludwig Institute for Cancer Research in Cambridge before moving to the University of California, San Francisco to study signal transduction pathways involved in T cell activation.
 After working with Dr Tim Hunt (Imperial Cancer Research Fund) to learn about the control of the cell cycle, she became a Cambridge University Lecturer in Immunology in the Department of Pathology, her lab focusing on the molecular biology of T cell division.
 She became a Fellow of New Hall in 1991.
 Having gone on to experience research in the private sector, she returned to San Francisco for several years, and subsequently to Cambridge as a wife and mother.
-Julia continues to love her role as a member of the fellowship and supervisor in Pathology to Medical, Veterinary and Natural Sciences students.
+Julia continues to love her role as a member of the fellowship and supervisor in Pathology to Medical, Veterinary and Natural Sciences students and very much enjoys her role as director of studies in pre-clinical medicine.

 Fehérvári, Z., Cooke, A., Brett, S. and Turner, J. (2002).
 Perturbation of naive TCR transgenic T cell functional responses and upstream activation events by anti-CD4 monoclonal antibodies.
 Eur.
 J. Immunol., 32: 333–340